murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/options_for_galaxy.rst

 Options for Galaxy
 ******************

 The main options for CellOrganizer are inluded in the user interafce of galaxy, but there is the section to include additional options.
-Click the eye next Advanced Options section:
+Click on the eye next to **"Advanced Options"** section:

 .. image:: cellorganizer_options/images/advanced_options.png

-Click 'Insert Options' to add the first additional option.
+Click **'Insert Options'** to add the first additional option.

 .. image:: cellorganizer_options/images/insert_options.png